256J.521 ASSESSMENT; EMPLOYMENT PLANS.

 (a) For purposes of MFIP employment services, assessment

 is a continuing process of gathering information related to employability for the purpose of

 identifying both participant's strengths and strategies for coping with issues that interfere with

 employment.
 The job counselor must use information from the assessment process to develop

-and update the employment plan under subdivision 2 or 3, as appropriate, to determine whether
+and update the employment plan under subdivision 2 or 3, as appropriate, and to determine

-the participant qualifies for a family violence waiver including an employment plan under
+whether the participant qualifies for a family violence waiver including an employment plan

 (b) The scope of assessment must cover at least the following areas: